Mother’s Day is a great time to recognize our moms, the women who have made a significant contribution to our lives.

 7. Buy a gift card for your mom’s favorite store.
 Be sure to package it attractively and include a well-written card.

 8. Check your mom’s bookshelves to see what kind of books she likes, if she enjoys reading.
 See AARP The Magazine and Publishers Weekly’s Books for Grown Ups for ideas, if your mom’s a baby boomer.

 9. Think green when shopping for your mom’s present.
 Some ideas are locally grown flowers or jewelry made by a local craftsperson.
 See "Green Mother’s Day Gifts" for more ideas.

 10. Avoid scam artists.
 Some set up shop to sell low-quality goods, then leave town.
 This happened to my daughter on Valentine’s Day.
 She bought roses, which deteriorated quickly.
 When she went back to complain, the sellers had vanished.
-Consumer Reports also advises moms to be wary of Mother’s Day e-mail message.
+Be wary of Mother’s Day e-mail message.
 Moms shouldn’t open any attachments or click on hyperlinks, especially if the message was sent by an unknown person.
 Scammers can disguise emails to make them appear as though they’re from legitimate e-card sites.
 It’s best to verify the sender.